20k-ultra/dotfiles/README.md

 ```
 git clone https://github.com/20k-ultra/dotfiles.git ~/.dotfiles
 cd ~/.dotfiles
-./bootstrap.sh
+./apply.sh
 ```

 This will go into each topic and install the packages and configure them by symlinking dotfiles or running custom configure scripts.
 See [Structure](#structure) for more info.

 ## Structure

-Each folder is a **topic** with several special files that will be processed differently when the bootstrap script runs.
+Each folder is a **topic** with several special files that will be processed differently when the apply script runs.

-The bootstrap.sh script just iterates over the topics and installs their packages via paru and then symlinks files into your $HOME directory.
+The apply.sh script just iterates over the topics and installs their packages via paru and then symlinks files into your $HOME directory.
 See [Special file types](#special-file-types) for more.
 Additional install/configure overrides can be seen at [Special execution files](#special-execution-files) if the topic requires more then just symlinking!

 > NOTE: Files in topics that end with *.zsh are sourced in zsh/zsh.symlink.
 The installer will not symlink `.zsh` files.